 - Responsible Master Plumber

 I’ve always thought that it was a “handful.”
 I requested a custom report from the TDLR through the Open Records Act and recently got the results.
-With the help of my #1 son, Luke, we merged the TDLR spreadsheet with the TSBPE website database and now it’s official.
+We merged the TDLR spreadsheet with the TSBPE website database and now it’s official.

 There are only 9 of us in the entire state.